 “Obviously this land is being re-consolidated in the hands of a few,” said Tony Payan, Director of Rice University’s Mexico Center in Houston.

-“Many of these politicians will have interests in the shale development in the future and will likely get ahold of that land no matter what.”
+“Many of these politicians will have interests in the shale development in the future and will likely get hold of that land no matter what.”

 With oil and gas development and plans for pipelines, desert land no one cared about is now valuable.
 Chihuahua’s Secretary of Public Works told a Juárez newspaper in September that he won’t reveal the exact routes for new roads because the government doesn’t want to fuel land speculation.